Investigating Berezinskii-Kosterlitz-Thouless phase transitions in Kagome spin ice by quantifying Monte Carlo process: Distribution of Hamming distances: BKT transitions in the aspect of physical quantities

 where $\beta_c$, $\gamma$, and $\nu$ are the critical exponents for magnetization, susceptibility, and correlation lengths, with ${\cal F}_{M}$ and ${\cal F}_{\chi}$ are functional forms for the data of different system sizes $L$.
 For BKT universality class, the correlation length $\xi$ exponentially diverges at $T_{c}$ as $\xi\sim \rm{exp}(c/\sqrt{t})$ with $t=|T-T_{c}|$ and a non-universal constant $c$~\cite{kt}.
 Using the general exponent relations $\gamma=\nu(2-\eta)$ and $\beta_c=\nu(d-2+\eta)/2$ with the lattice dimension $d=2$, we can rewrite the scaling forms of $M$ and $\chi_{M}$ with a single scaling exponent $\eta$ as

 Close to the critical points and inside the whole critical phase, the functional form ${\cal F}_{M}^{-1} (L/e^{c/\sqrt{t}})$ approximates to a constant value as $L/\xi\rightarrow 0$.
-Therefore $M$ (as well as $\chi_M$) should behave in a power law as a function of $L$ in the whole region between $T_{c1}$ and $T_{c2}$, as confirmed by the numerical results displayed in Fig.~\ref{fig:ML}(b), depicted by the linear behavior in the log-log scale.
+Therefore $M$ (as well as $\chi_M$) should behave in a power law as a function of $L$ in the whole region between $T_{c1}$ and $T_{c2}$, as confirmed by the numerical results displayed in Fig.~\ref{fig:ML}(b), depicted by the linear behavior in the double logarithmic scale.
 Moreover, one can extract the critical exponent $\eta$ by fitting $M\propto L^{-\eta/2}$.
 The obtained $\eta$ is shown in Fig.~\ref{fig:ML}(c), where the exponents for both transition points and physical quantities ($M$ and $\chi_M$) agree well with the theoretical predictions, that is, $\eta(T_{c1})=1/9$ and $\eta(T_{c2})=1/4$~\cite{chern}.
-For the critical phase between $T_{c1}$ and $T_{c2}$ the order parameter has a linear relationship with $\rm{ln}L$, and the slope to be $-\eta/2$ with $1/9<\eta<1/4$.
+For the critical phase between $T_{c1}$ and $T_{c2}$, the order parameter is proportional to $\log L$ with slope $-\eta/2$ satisfying $1/9<\eta<1/4$.

 We further carry out a standard finite-size scaling by the data collapse approach of the functional form in Eq.~\eqref{eq:scaling2}, as displayed in Fig.~\ref{fig:scaling_MXM}.
 In the scaling procedure, we adopted the above-mentioned $\eta$ as fixed values, and searching for the best data collapse is equivalent to the minimization problem in the two-dimensional parameter space $\{T_{c},c\}$ [See appendix~\ref{appendix:data_collapse} for the scaling detail and error estimation].
 The results of $M$ scaling are shown in Fig.~\ref{fig:scaling_MXM}(a) and (b), where the data collection for different $L$ nicely collapse to a smooth curve, and the obtained critical points are in accordance with the fitting in Fig.~\ref{fig:ML}(b).
 Considering the error, the scaling of $\chi_M$ provides consistent results, as displayed by the corresponding data collapse in Fig.~\ref{fig:scaling_MXM}(c) and (d) for both critical points.
 Here and after, for all scaling procedures without specific instructions, the data collapse is carried out using the data within the temperature range [$0.70,T_{c1}$) for the first transition point, and ($T_{c2},1.25$] for the second.